gbrunois/move-mini/README.md

 ```

 All importations between <Includes> tag will be embedded in the main file.

-Note: use `--no-flash` and `--output` to preview the generated code without flashing

 Another solution is to use [microFS](https://microfs.readthedocs.io/en/latest/).
 The disavantage with this is you neet to put each dependency manually after flashing the micro:bit